pkLucid/Pokemon-Lucid/lucid_book/src/ai/move_effects.md

       2. Score increase if 50% or less health
       4. Otherwise check rest outside of the branch
   * If ai has rest, no score increase (remember (applies for everything in the doc) if a point above is true, then nothing from this point is checked anymore)
-  * If player is damaged by residual damage, score increase
+  * If player is damaged by residual damage and at 80% or lower hp, score increase
   * otherwise no score increase

 * Trap (+2)